Finding Out How Your Child is Doing at Camp

 We started this in summer ’07, and have had mixed response.
 Parents love knowing that their Bunk Notes get to their campers quickly, but are still frustrated not to hear back from their campers by Bunk Reply the next day.

 Detective work has resulted in these discoveries: Johnny lost his Bunk Reply Notes...
 Susie was having too much fun and she never wrote a Bunk Reply...
 Sam was on a canoe trip and then an all-day sailing cookout, so for a week he didn’t write a Bunk Reply...
 Sandy wrote her Bunk Reply with pale pink coloured pencil, which the fax machine couldn’t read...
-Peter’s Bunk Reply is still in his pocket.
+Alex’s Bunk Reply is still in their pocket...

 Please know that we are facilitating this communication the best way we can, with methodical sending/receiving of Bunk Notes and Bunk Replies from our camp office.